 Then, just as suddenly, the craze died down.
 Mellie and Gram Dunham went home to Norway to make snowshoes.
 But not before the Maine State Legislature gave them three cheers and threw a dance in their honor.
 They dined with the governor.

 Gram did make the New York Times in 1929 for bagging a deer — a good-sized buck — at the age of 71.

 The Rest of the Story

 Mellie Dunham died at the age of 78 on Sept.
 28, 1931.
 In his obituary, the Times quoted a letter from a Maine forest ranger about Mellie Dunham’s snowshoes.
 “I do not like to have Mr. Dunham thought of as a sort of itinerant fiddler.
-He is a craftsman of the best type.”
+He is a craftsman of the best type,” the ranger said.

 The newspaper noted he was known throughout Maine as a master craftsman.
-He had made 60 pairs of snowshoes for Commodore Robert E. Peary’s Arctic expedition.
+He had made snowshoes for Commodore Robert E. Peary’s Arctic expedition.
 Peary said his snowshoes never failed him and brought presents for the Dunhams, including a narwhal tusk and a whale vertebrae.

 You can listen to Mellie Dunham here.

 With thanks to The Public Image of Henry Ford: An American Folk Hero and His Company by David Lanier Lewis.
 This story was updated in 2022.